2015-16 Annual Report (Text version)

 QTC manages its risks within an enterprise-wide risk management framework.
 The framework supports the achievement of QTC’s corporate strategies and objectives by providing assurance that QTC’s risks are being appropriately and effectively identified and managed, using a consistent and well-understood approach for evaluating and reporting risks.
 QTC’s Chief Risk Officer is responsible for embedding QTC’s risk management policy and program.

-On 1 July 2014, EY (Ernst & Young) was appointed as QTC’s internal auditor.
-Internal audit results for the year were very positive; out of 14 audits completed, two audits were rated 5 out of 5, ten were rated 4 out of 5, and two rated 3 out of 5.
+Internal audit results for the year were very positive; out of 13 audits completed, six audits were rated 5 out of 5, five were rated 4 out of 5, and two rated 3 out of 5.

-QTC has successfully implemented a framework that identifies key internal controls; control owners provide periodic assurance that the control is effective.
+QTC has a framework that identifies key internal controls; control owners provide periodic assurance that the control is effective.
 In the year under review, all control assurances were positive.
-In addition, QTC’s internal auditors assessed that each control is operating effectively.
+In addition, QTC’s enterprise wide risk management team assessed that each control is operating effectively.

-Throughout 2014–15, QTC managed its portfolio market risk exposures, including interest rate, foreign exchange and counterparty risk, within Board-approved risk parameters.
+Throughout 2015–16, QTC managed its portfolio market risk exposures, including interest rate, foreign exchange and counterparty risk, within its Board-approved risk management framework.
 It also managed its financial markets risks in line with industry best practice and Basel Committee recommendations.
 QTC continues to hold a portfolio of diverse, liquid financial securities to meet the State’s liquidity requirements, consistent with its internal and external policies.

-In 2014–15, initiatives to improve the efficiency and effectiveness of operations remained a major priority for the organisation, with the implementation of the organisation’s longer-term strategy to ensure sustainability in its products, processes and systems.
+In 2015-16, initiatives to improve the efficiency and effectiveness of operations remained a major priority, with the implementation of the organisation’s longer-term strategy to ensure sustainability in its products, processes and systems.
+During the year, QTC has implemented a new organisational structure, business operating model and a range of new technologies to enhance its financial and risk management systems and processes.

-QTC’s Board regularly reviews the performance-based remuneration system, which comprises fixed and variable remuneration and is benchmarked against the market median of remuneration data from similar-sized organisations in the Financial Institutions Remuneration Group (FIRG provides salary survey data for the Australian finance industry).
+QTC’s Board regularly reviews QTC’s remuneration framework, which comprises fixed and variable remuneration and is benchmarked against the remuneration data within the Financial Institutions Remuneration Group (FIRG provides salary survey data for the Australian finance industry).
 QTC’s variable remuneration framework provides an opportunity for an annual short-term incentive for eligible employees, aligned to financial-year performance, and designed to ensure market competitiveness and reward outstanding organisational, group and individual performance.
 The QTC Board approves the entitlement to, and the quantum of, the annual review of fixed remuneration and variable short-term incentives.

-Leadership development continues to be an area of organisational priority; in the year under review, QTC delivered five development programs, with a total of 126 participants across all programs.
+Leadership development continues to be an area of organisational priority; in the year under review, focus has included leadership programs with QTC’s senior leaders, and ‘leader as coach’ refreshers.

 - activities to celebrate the 26 nationalities represented in QTC’s workforce

-- two new partnerships with external organisations to provide employment opportunities for people with a disability, and
+- two partnerships with external organisations to provide employment opportunities for people with a disability, and

 QTC continued its practice of regularly reviewing and updating its policies and procedures to comply with changes in the legislative and regulatory environment and to ensure employees have access to avenues through which to raise concerns, including an internal grievance process.